The University I The Vice Provost and Dean of Graduate Studies I The Schools of the University I Accreditations and Memberships I The Degrees

 The School of Architecture and Planning offers graduate programs that lead to the degrees Master of Architecture (professional degree), Master of Architectural Studies (post-professional degree) Master of City and Regional Planning (post-professional degree) and Master of Science in Sustainable Design (post-professional degree).

-The School of Arts and Sciences offers graduate programs that lead to the degrees Master of Arts, Master of Fine Arts, Master of Science and Doctor of Philosophy.
-The departments of the school offering graduate degrees are anthropology, biology, chemistry, drama, early Christian studies, education, English language and literature, Greek and Latin, history, library and information science, medieval and Byzantine studies, modern languages and literatures, physics, politics, psychology, Semitic and Egyptian languages and literatures, and sociology.
+The School of Arts and Sciences offers graduate programs that lead to the degrees Bachelor of Arts, Bachelor of Science, Master of Arts, Master of Fine Arts, Master of Science, Master of Science in Library and Information Science, Master of Science in Information Technology with a concentration in Health Information Technology, and Doctor of Philosophy.
+The departments of the school offering graduate degrees are anthropology, biology, chemistry (chemical education), drama, education, English, Greek and Latin, history, library and information science, modern languages (Spanish), physics, politics, psychology, Semitic and Egyptian languages and literatures, and sociology.
+Interdisciplinary programs are available in early Christian studies, medieval and Byzantine studies, biotechnology, and nuclear environmental protection.

 The School of Business and Economics offers graduate programs that lead to master's degrees in business analysis, accounting, integrated economic development management, and international political economics.
 Each one teaches career-oriented skills with an emphasis on respect for the dignity of the human person, and the positive role of business and economics as forces for good in communities, institutions and society.